Abstract commensurators of lattices in Lie groups: Notation and preliminaries

 \subsection{Semisimple Lie and algebraic groups}

 A general reference for the theory of semisimple algebraic groups used here is \cite[Chapter 1]{margulis}.

 If $\bfa$ is an $\R$-defined algebraic group, then $\bfa(\R)$ is a real Lie group with finitely many connected components.
 We always consider $\bfa(\R)$ with its topology as a Lie group.
 In particular, $\bfa(\R)^0$ denotes the connected component of the identity in the Lie group topology.

-\begin{proposition}[\cite{zimmer}] Suppose $S$ is a connected semisimple Lie group with trivial center.
-Then there is a $\Q$-defined semisimple algebraic group $\bfs$ so that $S = \bfs(\R)^0$. \end{proposition}
+Every connected semisimple Lie group with trivial center is of the form $\bfs(\R)^0$ for some $\Q$-defined semisimple algebraic group $\bfs$; for proof see \cite[3.1.6]{zimmer}.

 An {\em isogeny} of algebraic groups is a surjective morphism with finite kernel.
 An isogeny is {\em central} if its kernel is central.
 A connected semisimple algebraic group $\bfs$ is {\em simply-connected} if every central isogeny $\Phi : \bfs' \to \bfs$ is an isomorphism.
 For every connected $\field$-defined semisimple algebraic group $\bfs$, there is a unique simply-connected $\field$-defined semisimple algebraic group $\tilde \bfs$ and central $\field$-defined isogeny $p : \tilde \bfs \to \bfs$.
 Every simply-connected semisimple $\field$-group decomposes uniquely into a product of $K$-simple simply-connected $\field$-groups.